 You can purchase an entire chess set made of wooden slats, and you can even personalize the pieces with your own name and initials.
 Depending on your preference, you can have your pieces engraved, or you can make them yourself with a simple, yet elegant, design.
 Wooden chess pieces are a great way to add some personality to your game, and you can even choose a special font and inscribe it on the board.
 You can even buy a chess set that comes with two drawers for storing your chess pieces.
 You'll even receive a free pot of wood polish if you purchase a wooden set from ArtisRaw.

 If you're looking for a chess set for your child's first game, you'll find several options that fit their needs and budget.
-Many of these sets come with colorful illustrations and whimsical animal friends.
+Many of these sets come with colourful illustrations and whimsical animal friends.
 There's even a chess set for kids made by Vilac, a French toy design company.
 The chess set includes 32 wooden chess pieces, a wooden play board, and a drawstring fabric bag for storage and transportation.

 They are colourful

 Wooden Chess Pieces are usually made of Rosewood, an indigenous hardwood from the sub-Himalayan regions of India.
 The natural Boxwood and Genuine Ebony provide rich contrast to the colourful blood-red Blood Rosewood.
 Regardless of the colour, Rosewood provides a sturdy base for a sturdy chess piece.
 If you're looking for a colourful set of chess pieces, you've come to the right place!

 Whether you're looking for an elegant set with intricate designs or a fun colour palette, the wooden chess pieces are sure to add colour to any room.
 These pieces come in as many as thirteen different colours, which makes them perfect for a child's room.
 They come with seventeen pieces, each one representing one side of the board plus an extra queen.
 To get the complete set, you may want to purchase two sets.